MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ## Cross-device registration (Android)

 You can also save a passkey in Authenticator from your computer or another mobile device.
 This registration option requires Bluetooth and an internet connection for both devices.
+If your organizations restricts Bluetooth usage, an administrator can allow cross-device registration of passkeys by permitting Bluetooth pairing exclusively with passkey-enabled FIDO2 authenticators.
+For more information about how to configure Bluetooth usage only for passkeys, see [Passkeys in Bluetooth-restricted environments](/windows/security/identity-protection/passkeys/?tabs=windows%2Cintune#passkeys-in-bluetooth-restricted-environments).

 1. Open a web browser and sign in to [My Security info](https://aka.ms/mysecurityinfo).
 1. Tap **+ Add sign-in method** > choose **Passkey in Microsoft Authenticator** > **Add**.